Mini Studio

-Mini Studio is a TV show for kids and preteens in the MENA.
+Mini Studio is a Lebanese TV show for kids and preteens in the Middle East and North Africa.
 It was created by Ghazy Feghaly and first aired in 1992 on MTV.
 The show celebrated its 25th anniversary of being on air in 2016.
-The show's singularity holds in its 350 original characters, and its multilingual songs spanning French, English & Arabic.
-It spawned theatrical plays, tours, concerts, albums, DVDs, products and merchandise, entertaining and educating children.
+The show has 350 original characters, and contains multilingual songs in the languages of French, English and Arabic.
+The show has created and had theatrical plays, tours, concerts, albums, DVDs, products and merchandise.